treeben77/discord-oauth2.py/docs/source/access_token.rst

       :type: :class:`discordoauth2.Client`

-   .. atribute:: token
+   .. attribute:: token

       The raw token for this AccessToken, you can use :class:`discordoauth2.Client.from_access_token` to use it again.

       :type: str

-   .. atribute:: expires
+   .. attribute:: expires

       The number of seconds until it expires from when the instance was created.

       :type: int

-   .. atribute:: scope
+   .. attribute:: scope

       A list of scopes that are provided.

       :type: list[str]

-   .. atribute:: refresh_token
+   .. attribute:: refresh_token

       The refresh_token for this AccessToken, you can use :class:`discordoauth2.Client.refresh_token` to use this authorization again after it expires.

       :type: str

-   .. atribute:: webhook
+   .. attribute:: webhook

       A `parital webhook object <https://discord.com/developers/docs/resources/webhook#webhook-object-webhook-structure>`__ if they was a ``webhook.incoming`` scope.

       :type: dict

-   .. atribute:: guild
+   .. attribute:: guild

       A `partial guild object <https://discord.com/developers/docs/resources/guild#guild-object-guild-structure>`__ if a bot was added to a guild.